mr-johnroberts/cgt-wp-gen-calculator/README.md

 # CGT Generator Calculator

-**CGT Generator Calculator** is a WordPress plugin that allows users to easily calculate Capital Gains Tax (CGT).
-It provides an easy-to-use interface for site visitors to input necessary data and get the calculated CGT.
-The plugin can be customized via the WordPress admin dashboard and integrated into posts and pages via shortcodes.
+**CGT Generator Calculator** is a custom WordPress-Woocommerce Generator Calculator Plugin built on JavaScript, CSS3, HTML5, WordPress, WooCommerce, AWS, and PHP.
+It determines a property's total wattage and lists the available generators within that range so that users can select the right generator to power their property during power outages.

 ## Table of Contents